Our 2026 Season Schedule

 In Banning Hall

-Opera Uncorked is a lively evening of wine and song, pairing arias from beloved operas with wine selections from Italy, France, Germany, and the U.S. A cast of six classically trained singers brings each piece to life as you sample thoughtfully matched wines.
+Opera Uncorked is a lively evening of wine and music.
+Expect drama, romance, and a curated wine list from Italy, France, Germany, and the U.S. Sip and swirl your way through an unforgettable evening of opera and wine.
+Each musical selection is paired with wine chosen to enhance the mood, flavor, and drama of the music.
+It will be a night of bold voices and beautiful pours.
 Presented in partnership with Fulton and Forbes Wine and Spirits in Ancram, this event invites you to experience opera in a whole new way!

 In The Grace Note